ckoncz-hwx/maven-dependency-conflict/README.md

 (this is `MapConstraints.notNull().toString()`)

-Projects `guavam12` and `guavam12r` depend on these two previos projects and try to invoke both test methods.
+Projects `guavam12` and `guavam12r` depend on these two previous projects and try to invoke both test methods.
 The difference between the integrator projects is the order of the dependencies: `guavam12r` has `guavam2` before `guavam1`.

 The output of the integrator projects: